lohcoh/lohcoh-core/lohcoh-docs/Generator/HowLowkodeWorks.md

 LowKode generates, assembles, and customizes UI elements from a set of base Components, Metadata, Rules, and runtime Context.
 LowKode's primary functions are to...
 - map types and thier properties to UI components.
-- Use metadata to create new UI elements for displaying data.
+- Use metadata to generate new UI elements for displaying data.
 - customize UI elements based on business rules

 A LowKode application is comprised of...